Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 How much are you spending by eating out?
 Find out and start saving your money!

 I have a restricted diet.
 I admit sometimes it get boring to eat the same type of food so I have been trying to change it up some lately.
 Summer is the perfect season to get fruits and veggies, but even frozen things can be fresh.
-I have found it's the texture of things you miss most.
-I have a couple so far I love.
-They save you tons of money over already made, as well as being quick.

 One way to lower your food bill is by shopping at several stores, but not just grocery stores.
 If you are fortunate enough to have a bakery outlet store in your area, you can find great deals on everything from bread and buns to tortillas and cakes.